21 December 2022

 This standard ensures that daily living services and supports are provided to consumers, to keep them healthy, happy and in control of their lives.
 Despite their health challenges, it allows them to keep on achieving their goals, in roles that are meaningful and health-promoting.

-Residents and customers are provided with safe and effective services and supports for daily living that supports their independence, health, wellbeing and overall quality of life.
+Residents are provided with safe and efficient services and support for their daily living, promoting independence, health, wellbeing and overall quality of life.
 This includes food services, domestic assistance, and recreational and social activities.

-What this means for you: You get the services and supports for daily living that are important for your health and wellbeing and that enable you to do the things you want to do.
+This means you get the support that is important for your health and wellbeing, and that enable you to do the things you want to do.

 The purpose of standard five is to make the consumer feel safe and comfortable in the service environment and a sense that they belong there.
 This mostly applies to the physical environment for the consumer’s care.

-An organisations service environment is safe and comfortable and facilitates the resident or customer’s independence, function and enjoyment.
-The environment is easy to navigate and understand, safe, clean, comfortable, well-maintained and allows people to move freely.
+An organisation's service environment is safe and comfortable and encourages the resident’s independence, function and enjoyment.
+The environment is easy to navigate and understand, safe, clean, well-maintained and allows people to move freely.

-What this means for you: You feel you belong and you’re safe and comfortable with the care you are receiving and the care environment you are in.
+This means you feel you belong, and that you’re safe and comfortable with the care you are receiving, in the care environment you are in.

 6. Feedback and complaints

-Standard six is designed to make the consumer feel safe, supported and able to give feedback on their care (including complaints).
-They are also involved in their feedback and the action that comes out of them.
+Standard six is designed to make the resident feel safe, supported and able to give feedback on their care (including complaints).
+They are also part of the feedback process and the resulting actions.

-What this means for you: You feel safe and you’re encouraged and supported to give feedback and make complaints.
-You’re engaged in processes to address your feedback and complaints, and appropriate action is taken.
+This means you feel safe and supported to give feedback and make complaints.
+You’re engaged in processes to address your concerns, and appropriate action is taken.

 7. Human resources

-Organisations must have a workforce that is sufficient, skilled and qualified to provide effective, safe, respectful and quality care and services.
-All interactions with residents and customers are kind, caring and respectful of each person’s identity, culture and diversity.
+Interactions with residents and customers must be kind, caring and respectful of each person’s identity, culture and diversity.

 8. Organisational governance